owenconti/owenconti.com/content/pages/replacing-laravel-mix-with-vite.md

 created_at: 2021-02-21
 ---

+> **Stop, please read this before continuing!**
+>
+> As of Laravel 9.19, Laravel uses Vite to compile assets with official support.
+If you're using a Laravel version above 9.19, please do not use this guide and instead follow the official [Laravel documentation](https://laravel.com/docs/9.x/vite#introduction).
+>
+> This article was written before Laravel had official support for Vite.

 In this guide, we'll replace Laravel Mix with Vite in a Laravel Jetstream (Inertia/Vue) application.

 [Vite](https://vitejs.dev/) is a build tool created by Evan You (creator of Vue) which utilizes the availability of native ES modules in the browser.
 Read more about Vite on the [Why Vite page](https://vitejs.dev/guide/why.html).